bogdan-tanygin/spacetime-sym/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-spacetime-sym - A symmetry module for natural sciences
+spacetime - A symmetry module for natural sciences
 ======================================================

-``spacetime-sym`` is a Python module introducing symmetry theory formalism into data science and natural sciences.
+``spacetime`` is a Python module introducing symmetry theory formalism into data science and natural sciences.

 API documentation is `here <modules.html>`__.